lancemonotone/monotone-theme/README.md

   <img src="logo.jpg" width="400" />
 </div>

-Monotone is a flexible, block-based WordPress theme that leverages the power of Advanced Custom Fields (ACF) for layout configuration.
+Monotone is a flexible, modular WordPress theme that leverages the power of Advanced Custom Fields (ACF) for layout configuration.
 It uses a modern Vite build system and provides a variety of theme color options, including a high-contrast mode for accessibility.
 All fonts are served directly from the theme directory, ensuring a consistent and fast user experience.

 ## Features